How Pet Food Changed in 2025: Fresh, Functional, and Future-Forward

 What It All Means

 The 2025 pet food landscape shows a clear shift toward variety, personalization, and science-backed options.
-Fresh feeding is now mainstream, supplements are functional and daily, and innovations like cultivated meat hint at a more sustainable future.
+Fresh feeding is now mainstream, supplements are functional and daily, mixture feeding is redefining mealtime, and innovations like cultivated meat hint at a more sustainable future.
 For pet parents, that means more choices — and more need to read labels and match products to your dog’s real needs.

 Next up: In our upcoming posts, we’ll take a closer look at each category — starting with the fresh food revolution.
 Stay tuned!